Vedantb04/gsap_animation/README.md

 ### Frames

-We are usinf FFmpeg for frame frame break down of the video
+We are using FFmpeg for frame by frame break down of the video